allain/node-synopsis/README.md

 [![build status](https://secure.travis-ci.org/allain/node-synopsis.png)](http://travis-ci.org/allain/node-synopsis)

-Synopsis is a tool computing the effective deltas two points in time when all you are given is incremental updates.
+Synopsis is a tool computing the effective deltas between two updates in a sequence of updates.

-The approach I'm taking is to take a granularity N, and then merge N consecutive deltas together into deltaN.
+The approach I'm taking is to take a granularity N, and then precompute skip deltas of size N, N<sup>2</sup>, N<sup>3</sup>, etc.

-Then I do the same for NxN, NxNxN, etc. until the granularity is greater than the number of deltas.

 ###Simple Counting Example:
 ``` js